AkankshShigwan/devcamper/docs/spec.md

 ### 6.2 Navigation Flow

 The DevCamper platform should have a well-defined navigation structure to ensure users can easily access courses, bootcamps, and account-related functionalities.
--> Can create layout folder for header and sidebar that layout can be constant throughtout the project and can add {children} as react provides that functionality

 #### 6.2.1 Navigation Elements

 - **Top Navigation Bar** (Fixed, visible across all pages)